halaction/ml-watch-pricing-app/README.md

 - The app assumes the backend API is running and accessible at the specified URL.
 - The input data should be in a CSV format with the required columns for the selected model.

+## Models and Metrics

+This section describes the machine learning models and evaluation metrics used in the Watch Pricing project.

+### Models

+The project supports the following machine learning models for price prediction:

+#### Linear Regression

+- Uses a linear relationship between features and the target variable (price).
+- Employs `StandardScaler` for numerical features and `OneHotEncoder` for categorical features.
+- Applies a log transformation to the target variable before training using `TransformedTargetRegressor`.
+- Uses `Ridge` as the regression algorithm with specified hyperparameters.

+#### Decision Tree

+- Builds a tree-like structure to make predictions based on feature thresholds.
+- Uses `DecisionTreeRegressor` as the algorithm with specific hyperparameters.
+- Includes feature scaling or encoding steps.

+#### Random Forest

+- An ensemble method that averages predictions from multiple decision trees.
+- Uses `RandomForestRegressor` as the algorithm with specified hyperparameters.
+- Includes feature scaling or encoding steps.

+#### Gradient Boosting

+- Combines multiple weak learners (decision trees) to create a strong predictive model.
+- Employs `HistGradientBoostingRegressor` as the algorithm with defined hyperparameters.
+- Does not require separate feature scaling or encoding.

+### Metrics

+The project utilizes the following metrics for model evaluation:

+- **R-squared (R2)**: Measures the proportion of variance in the target variable explained by the model.
+- **Mean Squared Error (MSE)**: Calculates the average squared difference between predicted and actual values.
+- **Mean Absolute Error (MAE)**: Computes the average absolute difference between predicted and actual values.
+- **Mean Absolute Percentage Error (MAPE)**: Measures the average percentage difference between predicted and actual values.

+These metrics are used to assess the performance of the models on different data splits (training, validation, and inference).

+### Feature Engineering

+- **Standard Scaling:** Applied to numerical features to standardize their distribution.
+- **One-Hot Encoding:** Used to represent categorical features as numerical vectors.
+- **Log Transformation:** Applied to the target variable (price) to handle potential skewness and improve model performance.